MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 ### Delegated access

-There are three ways to allow delegated access using `Connect-MgGraph`;
+There are three ways to allow delegated access using `Connect-MgGraph`:

 - Interactive authentication: Here you provide the scopes that you require during your session.